EXTENSIONS

 * driver 'https://example.com'

-See Image Comparison for detailed visual testing options.
+See Image Comparison for the screenGrab recipe, the image.diff/resolve/write primitives, and detailed visual testing options.

 Intercepting HTTP Requests